Fire Commissioner Dean Thornberry was appointed to the Fire District 3 Board of Fire Commissioners Aug. 8, 2022.

 Jon served as Service and Parts Director at Ray Reece dealerships in Portland for 31 years until the company was sold in 2010.
 He completed numerous training and certification programs, including the General Motors Institute, Volkswagen Management, Isuzu Management, and Hyundai Management.
 He also serves on the Volkswagen Service Council.
 He now manages the largest Utility trailer sales company in the Northwest, located in Portland.

-Jon has been a Volunteer Firefighter with Fire District 3 for 27 years.
+Jon has been with Fire District 3 since the summer of 1988.
 His fellow firefighters have selected him Volunteer Firefighter of the Year seven times.
 He is active in many community groups and has led a Men’s Ministry for 12 years.
 His favorite hobby is collecting, restoring, and displaying relics of the “Old West”.
 His passion is serving others and the community.

 Jon has a strong personal connection to our community.
 He believes in the importance of efficient and cost effective emergency services.
 Jon brings years of private industry perspective and experience to the Board.